Phase transitions for geodesic flows and the geometric potential: Phase transitions

+In light of this discussion we have the following definition. \begin{definition}[Types of phase transition] A H\"older potential $F\in C_0(T^1M)$ exhibits a phase transition of \emph{type A} if the graph of the pressure map looks like Figure 1.
+A potential $F$ exhibits a phase transition of \emph{type B} if the graph of the pressure map looks like Figure 2. \end{definition}

+Type A and B phase transitions represent basically all types of phase transitions for H\"older potentials in $C_0(T^1M)$.

+\begin{remark} The manifolds $(M_n)_n$ constructed in Theorem \ref{teo6} are all diffeomorphic to $M_1$.
+It is a well known fact that every parabolic subgroup of $Iso(\H^N)$ is of divergence type: we can verify the hypothesis of Theorem \ref{teo6} if $(\widetilde{M},g)$ is isometric to $\H^N$. \end{remark} A concrete situation where Theorem \ref{teo6} applies is given in the following corollary.

-\begin{corollary} Let $X$ be a thrice-punctured sphere.
-We can endow $X$ with a complete hyperbolic metric $g$ having exactly one cusp such that it is possible to construct potentials $F:T^1X\to \R$ exhibiting phase transitions as described in Theorem \ref{teo6} or in the paragraph above.
-By Remark \ref{generalized} the same holds if $X$ is a $M$-punctured sphere and $M\ge 3$. \end{corollary}
+\begin{corollary} Let $M$ be a thrice-punctured sphere.
+We can endow $M$ with a complete hyperbolic metric for which it is possible to construct H\"older potentials exhibiting phase transitions (as described in Theorem \ref{teo6}).
+By Remark \ref{generalized} the same holds if $M$ is a $k$-punctured sphere and $k\ge 3$. \end{corollary}